Codium-ai/pr-agent/CONFIGURATION.md

 #### GitHub app default tools
 The `[github_app]` section defines the GitHub app specific configurations.
-An important parameter is `pr_commands`, which is a list of tools that will be run automatically when a new PR is opened:
+An important parameter is `pr_commands`, which is a list of tools that will be **run automatically when a new PR is opened**:
 ```
 [github_app]
 pr_commands = [